-Each router maintains an Information Base, containing a Multicast Routing Set and a Forwarding Table, as described in the following sections.
+Each router maintains an Information Base, containing a Multicast Routing Set, a Forwarding Table, a Pending Acknowledgement Set, a Pre-Acknowledgement Set, and a Blacklist, as described in the following sections.
 These information sets are given so as to facilitate description of message generation, forwarding and processing rules.
 In particular, an implementation may chose any representation or structure for when maintaining this information.